AshkanYarmoradi/grafana-ai/DEVELOPMENT.md

 ### 2. AI Model Errors

-If the AI model fails to generate appropriate queries:
+If the AI model fails to select appropriate dashboard panels or interpret results:

 - Check that your Google AI API key is valid and has access to the Gemini models
 - Verify that the prompt templates in `constants.ts` are correctly formatted
+- Ensure you're using the correct model names as defined in `AI_MODELS` in constants.ts

 ### 3. Grafana API Errors

-If you encounter errors when querying Grafana:
+If you encounter errors when accessing Grafana dashboards or panels:

 - Verify that your Grafana instance is accessible
-- Check that the datasource you're trying to query exists and is properly configured
+- Check that the dashboards exist and are properly configured
-- Ensure that the generated query is valid for the selected datasource type
+- Ensure that the panels you're trying to access exist and contain data
+- Check the error handling in grafanaApi.ts for specific error messages

 ## Performance Considerations

 - The application uses streaming responses to provide real-time feedback to users
-- AI model calls can be expensive, so consider implementing caching for common queries
-- Large query results may impact performance, so consider limiting the amount of data returned
+- Dashboard information is cached (with a 5-minute TTL) to reduce API calls to Grafana
+- Different AI models are used for different tasks to optimize cost and performance:
+  - Gemini 2.5 Pro for complex reasoning tasks
+  - Gemini 2.5 Flash for data interpretation (more cost-effective)
+- Panel data is simplified before being sent to the AI to reduce token usage
+- Large result sets are truncated to improve performance and reduce costs

 ## Security Best Practices